 1. iPad for sheet music: Which size should you get?

-It’s not easy to figure out Apple’s tablet offering, and the new iPad models released in 2024 and 2025 have only added to the confusion.
 If you’re not familiar with the iPad lineup, hang on, because it’s complicated!
 I’m going to focus on screen size, because it’s by far the most important feature for reading sheet music.

-1.1 13-inch and 12.9-inch iPads: just large enough for sheet music
+1.1 Large iPads: just large enough for sheet music

-• The 13″ iPad Pro (2024, M4 processor).
+- The 13-inch iPad Pro (2025, M5 processor; 2024, M4 processor).

-• The 13″ iPad Air (2024, M2 processor, and 2025, M3 processor), which has a 12.9-inch screen.
+- The 13-inch iPad Air (2026, M4 processor; 2025, M3 processor; 2024, M2 processor), which has a 12.9-inch screen.

-• The 12.9″ iPad Pros of the previous generations, especially the 5th (2021, M1 processor) and 6th (2022, M2 processor) generations.
+- The 12.9-inch iPad Pro.
+These are older models, but the 5th (2021, M1 processor) and 6th (2022, M2 processor) generations are still excellent.

 The 11-inch iPad Air thus has exactly the same screen size as the 10th (2022) and 11th (2025) generation “regular” iPad.